ldn-softdev/jtc/User Guide.md

 ]
 bash $
 ```
-But what if we want to walk them, instead of purging (e.g., for reason of template - interpolating the entries at the same time?).
+But what if we want to walk them instead of purging (e.g., for reason of template - interpolating the entries at the same time)?
-The prior solution would require piping it to the next `jtc` cli.
-However, it's possible to achieve the same using these directives:
+The prior solution would require piping it to the next `jtc` cli, however, it's possible to achieve the same using this simple query:
 ```
 bash $ echo "$JSN" | jtc -w'[:]<>f[name]<>F'
 {